The State of Us Exhibition

 Using a scientific computer simulation to capture the virus’ internal molecular dynamics and protein components, the viewer can control their journey through the VR virus world using simple hand and head movement.

 Working in collaboration with the software and research teams as part of this installation, William created scientific illustrations to make the elaborate spherical structure of the virus accessible to the wider public through the use of novel VR and visualisation tools.

 Lucy Dusgate, curator of the exhibition for The Lowry, said: “Mary Shelley wrote in Frankenstein that the human body was a ‘workshop of filthy creation’ – and never has that statement been so accurate.
 Technology has enabled us to imagine the distance between truth and fantasy.
 It’s a fascinating topic and one we think our visitors will enjoy exploring.”

-The project, a collaboration between the University of York Mathematical Virology Group, Goldsmiths Mutator VR Research Group, Oxford Weatherall Institute of Molecular Medicine and Christchurch Studios.
+The project, a collaboration between the University of York Mathematical Virology Group, DC Labs, Goldsmiths Mutator VR Research Group, Oxford Weatherall Institute of Molecular Medicine and Christchurch Studios.